 Queens Office Space for Rent

-Queens, which Time magazine deemed 2015’s number one travel destination, is the largest of New York City’s five boroughs and one of the most ethnically diverse city areas in the world.
-It is home to a variety of diverse neighborhoods including Bellaire, Bayside, Astoria, Flushing, Long Island City and Sunnyside.
+Queens is the largest of New York City’s five boroughs and one of the most ethnically diverse city areas in the world.
+Queens includes a variety of diverse neighborhoods, such as Bellaire, Bayside, Astoria, Flushing, Long Island City, and Sunnyside.

 Queens Office Space | Lease and Data Trends